BCPVPA Mentorship 2018-2019

 An honorarium and a copy of When Mentoring Meets Coaching is provided for mentors.

-A proposed schedule for the BCPVPA 2018-2019 mentorship program will be available by August 8.
+See the proposed schedule for the BCPVPA 2018-2019 mentorship program.

 - Guiding aims of the BCPVPA Mentorship Pilot Program